forestdb/forestdb.org/models/2025-problang-irony.md

 viz.marginals(terribleDist)
 ~~~~

 The pragmaticListener thinks critically of the utterance they hear, the priors they have, and what they believe the speaker’s goal to be.
-The output of this code is a distribution table over states, valences, and arousals to display the pragmatic listener beliefs of each outcome.
+The output of this code is a distribution table over states, valences, and arousals to display the pragmatic listener’s beliefs of each outcome.
 Now that we have a full model, we can see the element of irony in the output of the model.
 When we run the model given the utterance “terrible”, we can see that the most probable state is a speaker who is enthusiastically enjoying amazing weather.
 Thus the utterance ‘terrible’ is ironic.
-This occurs because the likelihood of a terrible weather state is so low, the speaker is more likely to be communicating a valence or arousal level associated with the utterance ‘terrible’.
+This occurs because the likelihood of a terrible weather state is so low that the speaker is more likely to be communicating a valence or arousal level associated with the utterance ‘terrible’.
 The last line outputs a marginal distribution for ‘terrible’ (swap it with okDist or amazingDist to see distributions of the other utterances).
 Now we can see the probability of particular features (arousal, state, and valence) for our inputted utterance.

 **Critiques of the Model**